kevinswiber/siren/README.md

 Fields represent controls inside of actions.
 They may contain these attributes:

+####max

+A string or number describing the maximum value among the allowed range of values.
+This property can only apply to a field with a linear or periodic domain.
+Optional.

+####min

+A string or number describing the minimum value arong the allowed range of values.
+This property can only apply to a field with a linear or periodic domain.
+Optional.

 ####name

 A name describing the control.
 Field names MUST be unique within the set of fields for an action.
 The behaviour of clients when parsing a Siren document that violates this constraint is undefined.
 Required.